lewishooper/ExecutiveSearchYaml/tracking/Post_Processing_Cleanup_Guide.md

 # Post-Processing Cleanup Guide for Hospital Executive Scraping
+## Note November 14, 2025
+We may wish to rethink how we deal with exectuive titles here.
+For small hospitals Directors and managers who are on the leadership page may need to be left there.
+The hospital has decided to include them as "leaders"  on their leadership page.
+They are paid leadership??
+Board members/board directors could be trimmed off in post processing as they are "volunteers" The issue of Executive assistants ?? not sure about Clean up may be divided into two purpose categories.
+1) for purposes of a paper on turn over
+2) for b2b   who would be interested
 ## Purpose
 This document provides systematic guidance for cleaning scraped executive data to remove non-executive personnel captured during the scraping process.
 The goal is to minimize manual post-processing work for monthly/quarterly monitoring runs.